vortex-logger/vortex-logger/docs/child-loggers.md

 is used to process the logs.
 It's recommended to be conscious of namespace conflicts with child loggers, in light of an expected log processing approach.

-One of Bingo's performance tricks is to avoid building objects and stringifying them, so we're building strings instead.
+One of Zenlog's performance tricks is to avoid building objects and stringifying them, so we're building strings instead.
 This is why duplicate keys between parents and children will end up in the log output.